Confessions of a Former Rabbit Killer

 Hi.
-My name is Lisa and I’m a recovering rabbit killer.
+My name is Lisa and I’m a former rabbit killer.
 For the record, I never enjoyed killing cute little bunnies, quite the opposite.
 I did it because I felt I needed to.
-It has been about 3 years since I last killed a rabbit.
+It has been several years since I last killed rabbits.
 Why did I kill them?
 How could I do such a despicable thing?
 Well, If you must know, I’ll tell you.

 Hooked on Rabbits